 Many people who have regular massage have never been offered abdominal massage.
 Many would never consider having a stomach massage.
 It is a personal space that we are not used to having touched.
 Others who have experienced abdominal massage Sydney would never consider seeing a therapist who didn’t provide the service.
 Too not provide tummy massage would be a deal breaker.

 Many therapists shy away from offering/including abdominal massage as they may not have been trained, they may feel uncomfortable or simply because clients don’t ask for it.
-If you like to have your stomach included in your massage (or you’ve never experienced abdominal massage previously and would like to try) then please give me a call on 0434 631 987.
+If you like to have your stomach included in your massage (or you’ve never experienced abdominal massage near me previously and would like to try) then please give me a call on 0434 631 987.
 We can discuss your specific requirements.

 For discussion regarding abdominal massage for fertility then please check out this article.

 Benefits of Abdominal Massage

 Whilst there are many claims made about the specific potential health benefits of abdominal massage, the reality is that most claims are not strongly supported by any evidence other than anecdotal.
 More general claims around positive impacts on mental, physical and social wellbeing probably have some degree of substance.

 And like with all massage treatments, if it feels good then it is almost certainly doing you good.

 Most advocates of stomach massage promote that it aids and supports the digestive system, in particular, that it reduces the symptoms/impact of constipation.
 Research studies investigating such hypotheses have provided mixed findings.
 Although some studies have shown that abdominal massage may reduce the impact of constipation with increased/more frequent bowel movements, the results are far from universal.
 More research is needed to ascertain the validity of these claims.